-Constantine's natural setting and the numerous bridges and viaducts connecting one peak to another create an extraordinary cityscape that offers its inhabitants and visitors a unique and picturesque panorama.
+Constantine's natural setting and the numerous bridges and viaducts connecting one peak to another create an extraordinary cityscape thus offers its inhabitants and visitors a unique and picturesque panorama.

-For a full day by day itinerary of this tour, see Roman Algeria, the Sahara & the M'Zab Valley
+For a full day by day itinerary of this tour visit, upcoming tours Algeria.